po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript/README.md

 This unit is filled with a lot of brand new topics.
 If you fall behind, make sure to adjust your plan accordingly.

+## Career Connection
+Remind students that related Career Services material can be found in their [supplemental folder](../../../01-Class-Content/03-JavaScript/04-Supplemental/CAREER-CONNECTION.md).

+If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).

 ## Helpful Links

 ### Lesson Plans